dandi/dandidav/doc/webdav-intro.md

       will contain the corresponding properties' values; otherwise, the elements will be empty.

-    - A "status" element contains an HTTP status line (e.g., "HTTP/1.1 200 OK"
+    - A "status" element contains an HTTP status line (e.g., "`HTTP/1.1 200
-      or "HTTP/1.1 404 NOT FOUND") describing the server's success in obtaining the properties in the neighboring "prop" element.
+      OK`" or "`HTTP/1.1 404 NOT FOUND`") describing the server's success in obtaining the properties in the sibling "prop" element.
 The status code may be any code in the 2xx, 3xx, 4xx, or 5xx range (though it is unclear when a 3xx code would be used).

 - It appears that the `(href*, status)` production listed as an alternative to "propstat" in the DTD is only used for responses to verbs other than